Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Learning Dynamics Across the Task Stream

 \section{Learning Dynamics Across the Task Stream}

-Figures~\ref{fig:appendix_ppl_curves}--\ref{fig:appendix_aufc_curves} complement the aggregate tables in the main text by showing the full training trajectories.
+Figures~\ref{fig:appendix_ppl_curves}--\ref{fig:appendix_aufc_curves} show the full evaluation trajectories.
 Two patterns are clear.
-First, the proposed \textsc{TRC}$^2$ model remains in the strongest region of the frontier on the task-boundary quality curves, with the separation becoming especially visible after task switches.
-On C4 and WikiText-103, it reaches a lower-perplexity while retaining competitive or stronger teacher-forced text scores.
+First, the proposed \textsc{TRC}$^2$ model remains in the strongest region of the frontier on the task boundary quality curves, with the separation becoming especially visible after task switches.
+On C4 and WikiText-103, it reaches lower perplexity while retaining competitive or stronger teacher-forced text scores.
 On GSM8K, the gap is larger: several baselines deteriorate sharply after the 20k transition, whereas \textsc{TRC}$^2$ stays in a substantially lower perplexity band and maintains the strongest token-accuracy profile.

 The retention plots sharpen the same conclusion.
 The AUFC trajectories for \textsc{TRC}$^2$ grow more slowly and remain below the baselines throughout the stream, indicating that the gains are not confined to a single checkpoint but reflect lower cumulative forgetting.
-This is most pronounced in perplexity AUFC, while BLEU and token-accuracy AUFC show the same qualitative tendency.
+This is most pronounced in perplexity AUFC, while BLEU and token accuracy AUFC show the same qualitative tendency.
 Taken together, these trajectory views support the main interpretation of the paper: the thalamic and hippocampal pathways improve the stability of learning over time rather than only boosting the final score on the last task.